Shravan-leo/ShravanSpaceNews/README.md

-**ShravanSpaceNews**
+**ShravanUniversalNews**

-ShravanSpaceNews is a mobile application that aggregates the latest news articles related to space exploration and technology.
+ShravanUniversalNews is a mobile application that aggregates the latest news articles related to space exploration and technology.
 Utilizing the Spaceflight News API, this app aims to provide users with timely and relevant information about developments in the aerospace sector.

 **Features:**